 The planning for our Italian wedding took about 6 weeks.
 The guest list?
 25 people.
 The paperwork for the wedding?
 Not so simple.
 More on that below.

 Read The Perfect Tuscan Winery to see what we did after the wedding.

 Villa Vistarenni is ideal.
 I only came to learn of it through Google images once I plugged in the search for Tuscany wedding.
 A blog, go figure, further revealed to me more of the details.

 Set deep into the woods an hour outside of Florence in Radda, Chianti, I had a feeling and booked the villa without a visit.
 There was something about those double staircases cascading down the rear of the villa overlooking the countryside.
-It was like I had seen it before.

 We rented out the 16 room villa and accompanying cottage for a few days.
 Everyone had their own room.

 Villa Vistarenni has tennis courts, a swimming pool and produce their own wine.
 We finished a case of their wine the manager so generously left for us that first evening.
 I also appreciated the upkeep and modern yet old world feel of the villa interiors.
 Many villas in the countryside are incredibly charming.
 But when looking at the interiors, pay careful attention if you plan on staying overnight.